Program overview

 The Project Management – Environmental program offers several unique features that enhance the learning experience:

-• Industry mentorship during the second semester, providing real-world insights and guidance
+• Mentorship Program: Students receive guidance from industry mentors during their second semester, providing real-world insights and networking opportunities.

-• Opportunities for hands-on experience through field investigations and project work
+• Field Investigations: Opportunities for hands-on experience through team-led field investigations are integrated into the curriculum.

 Career Options